Utah Admin. Code R315-261-1084 - Air Emission Standards for Tanks and Containers - Standards: Tanks

 (1) Transfer of hazardous secondary material,

-hard-piping or another closed system that does not allow exposure of the
+using continuous hard piping or another closed system that does not allow

-hazardous secondary material to the atmosphere.
-For the purpose of complying
+exposure of the hazardous secondary material to the atmosphere.
+For complying

 with this provision, an individual drain system is considered to be a closed

-system when it meets the requirements of 40 CFR part 63, subpart RR - National
+system if it meets the requirements of 40 CFR part 63, subpart RR - National

 Emission Standards for Individual Drain Systems.